 And that is just one of several features that makes this commuter backpack a really good option for travel as well.
 Its main compartment is very spacious, with several sleeves that are large enough to fit all the papers and files you could pack.
 It also features some zippered pockets that can easily hold all your chargers and cables.

 The Division commuter bag is another versatile option.
-It is small enough that you could use it as a carry on if you wanted to travel with it, and it has expandable capacity – a feature you rarely see on a commuter or travel backpack.
+It is small enough that you could use it as a carry-on if you wanted to travel with it, and it has an expandable capacity – a feature you rarely see on a commuter or travel backpack.

 This backpack does have a smaller front compartment, but it’s mostly good for quickly stashing away items.
 In addition to that, there is a single water bottle mesh pocket on the side, which is quite handy.